anrbn/GCP-Attack-Defense/README.md

 Let's start with the first step of deploying/creating a Cloud Function.
 As always every action in GCP requires you to have a certain amount of Permissions.
 Here's the list of least permission required to "Deploy a Cloud Function via gCloud".

-Here's the list of least number of permissions I found that's required to "Deploy a Cloud Function via gCloud"
+Here's the list of least number of permissions that's required to "Deploy a Cloud Function via gCloud"

 <table>
   <tr>